What You Should Know About Toxoplasmosis

 How can you protect your cat from Toxoplasma?

-Keeping your cat indoors and preventing her from hunting and eating rodents and birds will reduce your cat’s risk of infection with Toxoplasma gondii.
+Keeping your cat indoors and preventing them from hunting and eating rodents and birds will reduce your cat’s risk of infection with Toxoplasma gondii.
 You should also avoid feeding raw or undercooked meat to your cat since raw meat — especially lamb, free-range chicken, pasture-raised pork or wild game — may contain immature Toxoplasma parasites.

 Can you get toxoplasmosis from your cat?

 The good news is that owning a cat doesn’t mean you’ll be infected with Toxoplasma.
-The risk of “catching” T. gondii from your cat is relatively small because an infected cat only sheds the parasite for a few days during her entire life.
+The risk of “catching” T. gondii from your cat is relatively small because an infected cat only sheds the parasite for a few days during their entire life.
 In addition, oocysts in cat feces require one to five days before they’re able to infect another animal, person or bird.
 If you’re scooping your feline friend’s litter box daily and washing your hands thoroughly with soap and water afterward, you can further reduce your risk.

 According to the Centers for Disease Control and Prevention (CDC), Americans are more likely to become infected with T. gondii by eating undercooked or raw meat, uncooked seafood, and unwashed fruits and vegetables that are contaminated with the parasite than they are from handling cat stools.
 In fact, according to the U.S. Department of Agriculture Food Safety and Inspection Service, T. gondii is the third leading cause of death from foodborne disease.